Erik98146/RV-C-Tool/README.md

 # RV-C-Tool

-This is a basic web based tool for sniffing the RV-C bus, decoding status and commands, tracking changes, and sending commands.
+This is a basic web based tool for sniffing the RV-C bus, decoding status and commands, tracking changes, and sending commands back to the RV-C bus.
 It was developed for the SK Pang Electronics ESP32 CAN-Bus module distributed by Copper Hill Technologies in the US:

 https://copperhilltech.com/esp32-wifi-bluetooth-classic-ble-can-bus-module/